Generating sets, presentations, and growth of tropical matrix monoids: Generating sets for full matrix monoids

-For a semigroup $\cS$, we say $x \in \cS$ is \emph{regular} if there exists $y \in \cS$ such that $xyx = x$.
+where the second case holds as $a - b \leq 0$ and $e - d \leq 0$.
+Thus, $\cR = M_3(\Zmax) \setminus \cX$.
+To see that the generating set is minimal, note that the $GL_3(\Zmax)$ is non-abelian, and hence requires at least 2 matrices to generate it.
+Moreover, to generate $E_{12}$ we require a permutation of $E_{12}$, and hence a matrix with a row only containing $-\infty$ is required, as $A,B$ and $E_{12}$ have an entry in each row and column.
+Thus, the generating set is minimal and hence, irredundant. \end{proof} For a semigroup $\cS$, we say $x \in \cS$ is \emph{regular} if there exists $y \in \cS$ such that $xyx = x$.
 In 1968, Devadze \cite{Devadze} showed that the size of minimal generating sets for $M_n(\B)$ grows exponentially.
-However, Kim and Roush \cite{KimRoush} showed that there exists a semigroup generated by four matrices from $M_n(\B)$ which contains all regular matrices in $M_n(\B)$.
-Lemma~\ref{4matricesZ} and the following Corollary, shows that a similar result holds for $M_n(\Zmax)$ when $n \leq 3$.
+However, Kim and Roush \cite{KimRoush} showed that, for all $n \in \N$, there exists a subsemigroup of $M_n(\B)$ generated by four matrices which contains all regular matrices in $M_n(\B)$.

+Note that, as $\cX$ from the above theorem only contains prime $\cJ$-classes, it is not hard to show $\cX$ contains no regular matrices.
+Thus, there exists a subsemigroup of $M_3(\T)$ generated by four matrices which contains all regular matrices in $M_3(\T)$.
+We now pose the question of whether the theorem is true when applied to $M_n(\Zmax)$ for all $n \in \N$. \begin{question} Do the matrices